-- If a DGA/UPM receives a Producer screen credit, the wage attributable to the UPM account will qualify up to \$100,000. - If a non-DGA UPM receives an Executive Producer credit, the wage attributable to the UPM will qualify up to the industry standard rate. - If a Visual Effects Supervisor also receives a Visual Effects Producer screen credit, the wage attributable to the VFX Supervisor account will qualify up to \$100,000. - If a Post Supervisor also receives an Associate Producer screen credit, the wages attributable to the Post Supervisor account will qualify up to the industry standard rate.
+- If a DGA/UPM receives a Producer screen credit, the wage attributable to the UPM account will qualify up to \$100,000. - If a non-DGA UPM receives an Executive Producer credit, the wage attributable to the UPM will qualify up to the lesser of the industry standard rate or the \$100,00 cap. - If a Visual Effects Supervisor also receives a Visual Effects Producer screen credit, the wage attributable to the VFX Supervisor account will qualify up to \$100,000. - If a Post Supervisor also receives an Associate Producer screen credit, the wages attributable to the Post Supervisor account will qualify up to the lesser of the industry standard rate or the \$100,000 cap.